 Cavities usually occur in the pits and crevices on the top of your teeth, in the hard-to-reach areas between your teeth, and at the gum line.
 Cavities leave your tooth susceptible to infection.
 A tooth infection is painful and can lead to lost teeth, gum disease, or bone infections that can be life-threatening.
 For your health and continued beautiful smile, visit your family dentist.

-Our best rated dentists have years of experience helping patients from Yonkers and surrounding areas with fixing tiny to large hols.
-We offer absolutely painless approach to cavity hole treatment.
-Come visit our dentistry center whether you have a small hole in tooth or even if you are unsure.
+Our best-rated dentists have years of experience helping patients from Yonkers and surrounding areas fix tiny to large holes.
+We offer a painless approach to cavity hole treatment.
+Visit our dentistry center whether you have a small hole in your tooth or even if you are unsure.
 We can help!

 How Can a Dentist Tell If I Have a Cavity?